 Treat your culture the same way you would your fish regarding temperature and pH differences.

-The pools get full sunlight.
+The ponds get full sunlight.

 After a few weeks, the water has gone green and is ready for seeding.
-You will need to find a source of daphnia to seed the pool.
+You will need to find a source of daphnia to seed the pond.
 The more adults you start with the sooner the culture will be ready for the fry.